Kraljiccar/User-Centric-Frontend-Development-Milestone-Project/README.md

  Code institute

 ### Content
-All content in the "About Me" section in this portfolio site were written by me.
+All content in the "About Me" section in this portfolio site was written by me.

 ### Media
 All photos were taken from [PixaBay](https://pixabay.com/), a stock image library.